 Talent shortages are the new normal in today’s saturated labor market, where unemployment rates are low and hiring competition is intense for accounting and finance professionals.

 The latest report from the U.S. Bureau of Labor Statistics on Unemployment Rates by Occupation for the first quarter of 2016 shows many accounting and finance roles have unemployment rates below the overall national rate of 5.0 percent.
+See the infographic below.

 - Compliance officers: 0.3%